Atlanta Motorcycle Accident Lawyer

 Motorcycle accidents are — like truck accidents — uniquely dangerous due to the nature of the vehicle involved.
 In a motorcycle accident scenario, the rider is directly exposed to significant impact forces.
 Unlike a motor vehicle accident in which the plaintiff is occupying a protective four-wheel vehicle with material that is designed to absorb the force of impact, a motorcycle frame cannot protect the rider from such forces.
 This can lead to severe and catastrophic injuries or even death.

 The data is revealing in this regard.
-According to a recent report by the National Highway Traffic Safety Administration, in 2015 there were roughly 4,976 motorcyclist deaths and 88,000 injuries related to traffic crashes, with an extremely high fatality rate of 57.85 percent.
+According to a recent report by the National Highway Traffic Safety Administration, in 2015 there were roughly 4,976 motorcycle accidents that resulted in deaths and 88,000 injuries related to traffic crashes, with an extremely high fatality rate of 57.85 percent.
 Other investigative reports note that, per vehicle mile traveled, motorcyclists have a 34 times higher risk of death in a crash than operators of other types of motor vehicles.

 If you’ve suffered motorcycle accident injuries due to the negligence, recklessness, or intentional misconduct of another party in Atlanta, then you may be entitled to recover damages as compensation for your various losses.
 Litigation can be much more complex than it initially appears.
 As such, it’s important that you work with a skilled attorney who is capable of acting decisively on your behalf.
 Contact the Law Firm of Walter Gabriel, LLC for a comprehensive evaluation.